 When is National Unicorn Day?

 The National Unicorn Day is always held on the 9th of April each year.
-This means that the next celebration of this holiday will be held on Friday, April 9, 2021.
-And the year after that, it will be celebrated on April 9, 2022.
+This means that the next celebration of this holiday will be held on April 9.

 Facts About the National Unicorn Day